A Forest and Bird Warkworth Project

 To seek greater understanding of the risks and challenges faced by our shoreline and the native life that relies on it.

-To provide reliable fact-based information and research to inform users what behaviours can help in the protection of the shoreline and its life in Snells Beach.
+To provide reliable fact-based information to inform users what behaviours can help in the protection of the shoreline and its life in Snells Beach.

 To engage the local community as role models, eco-system custodians, and for social change at Snells Beach.